NoriSte/reactjsday-2019-testing-course/README.md

 This is the reference repository with all the contents and the examples of the "[React Testing 101: component, integration, and end-to-end testing](https://2019.reactjsday.it/workshops/react-testing-101.html)" course for the [ReactJSDay 2019](https://2019.reactjsday.it/) conference.

 The repository aims to be consumed through [the compiled GitBook](https://noriste.github.io/reactjsday-2019-testing-course/).
 The course starts from the peak of the testing pyramid and goes down instead of following the "standard" testing path, you can [read here](https://noriste.github.io/reactjsday-2019-testing-course/book/top-to-bottom.html) the reason why.
+There are event [some introductory slides](https://slides.com/noriste/reactjsday-2019-testing-course) but they're useful for the teacher only, they're a summary of the contents up to the coding session start.

 ---